Unfiled Tax Returns

 Further, the IRS does not have to wait for a taxpayer to file unfiled tax returns.
 If taxpayers do not file the tax returns themselves, the IRS has the power to file substitute tax returns on the taxpayer's behalf.
 The IRS has a policy that it will generally require unfiled returns to be filed for the most recent six years, but can make exceptions if fraud or evasion is suspected, including large unpaid tax debts.
 As you can imagine, the IRS does not make it a priority to minimize the tax due.

-Background for Filing Tax Returns and Tax Compliance
+Background for Filing Tax Returns and Tax Compliance for Back Taxes

 The US tax system is voluntary and gives taxpayers the right to prepare and file their own tax returns based on their own interpretation of applicable tax laws, regulations and published guidance.
 This voluntary system is beneficial because taxpayers are free to arrange their affairs to minimize taxes within the boundaries of the law.
 The downside of the government not preparing the tax return on behalf of taxpayers is that some taxpayers will forget or refuse to file returns.